mne-tools/mne-rsa/paper/paper.md

 # Summary

 MNE-RSA is a Python package for performing representational similarity analysis (RSA) on non-invasive measurements of brain activity, namely electroencephalography (EEG), magnetoencephalography (MEG) and functional magnetic resonance imaging (fMRI).
-It serves as an extension to MNE-Python [@Gramfort2013], which is a comprehensive package for preprocessing EEG/MEG data and performing source estimation and implements the many preprocessing steps required for RSA analysis.
+It serves as an extension to MNE-Python [@Gramfort2013], which is a comprehensive package for preprocessing EEG/MEG data and performing source estimation alongside implementing the many preprocessing steps required for RSA analysis.
 After preprocessing is done, MNE-RSA provides a straightforward way to perform the actual RSA on data that is loaded as MNE-Python datastructures.

 ## About RSA
 RSA is a technique to compare information flows within complex systems [@Kriegeskorte2008].
 In the context of this software package, this mostly means comparing different representations of input stimuli to neural representations at different locations and times in the brain.
-Example representations of a stimulus would be the pixels of an image, or the semantic features of the object depicted in the image ("has a tail", "barks", "good boy"), or an embedding vector obtained with a convolutional neural network (CNN) or large language network (LLM) [@Diedrichsen2017].
+Example representations of a stimulus would be the pixels of an image, the semantic features of the object depicted in the image ("has a tail", "barks", "good boy"), or an embedding vector obtained with a convolutional neural network (CNN) or large language network (LLM) [@Diedrichsen2017].
-Example neural representations include the pattern of electric potentials across EEG sensors, or the magnetic field pattern across MEG sensors, or the pattern of source localized activity across the cortex, or the pattern of beta values across fMRI voxels.
+Example neural representations include the pattern of electric potentials across EEG sensors, the magnetic field pattern across MEG sensors, the pattern of source localized activity across the cortex, or the pattern of beta values across fMRI voxels.
 Whenever one can create multiple representations of the same stimuli, one can compare these representations using RSA to judge their "representational similarity" (\autoref{fig:rsa}).
 The key to this is the creation of a representational dissimilarity matrix (RDM) which is an all-to-all distance matrix between the representations of a set of stimuli, usually obtained by correlating the representation vectors of each pair of stimuli.
 Once an RDM is obtained for the different representation schemes (typically you have one obtained through some model and one obtained from brain activity) they can be compared (again using correlation) to yield an RSA score.